How to Apply

 Prerequisites

-• Must be physically capable of completing job requirements of a therapist working in a neurological rehab setting.
+- Must be physically capable of completing job requirements of a therapist working in a rehab setting as they will be required to pass a physical exam during their pre-employment health screen to determine if they are eligible.
 Contact us with questions if there are any concerns regarding your ability to physically participate.

 Apply by